 No new network shows

 If you want to watch shows on ABC, CBS, Fox, or NBC without a cable subscription, Prime Video isn’t a good option.
-Unlike Hulu and Netflix, it doesn’t carry any new shows at all from these major networks.
+Unlike Hulu, it doesn’t carry next-day episodes from these major networks.
 If you’re looking for this type of content, Hulu typically puts episodes up the day after they air on TV.

 Less critically acclaimed original content